lanl-aea/waves/docs/tutorial_introduction.rst

                    00:20 :ref:`tutorial_simulation`                   Abaqus solver execution
                    00:20 :ref:`tutorial_parameter_substitution`       Parameterized builds and substituting parameter values into copied files
-                   00:20 :ref:`tutorial_include_files`                Including files that can be re-used in more than one workflow
+                   00:20 :ref:`tutorial_include_files`                Including files that can be reused in more than one workflow
                    00:30 :ref:`tutorial_cartesian_product`            Parameter study introduction using a cartesian product